sagemath/sage-archive-2023-02-01/src/doc/en/installation/index.rst

 You can install Sage either from the package manager of your distribution, a pre-built binary tarball or from its sources.

-Installing Sage from your distribution package manager is the prefered and faster solution (dependencies will be automatically taken care of and Sage will be using your system Python).
+Installing Sage from your distribution package manager is the preferred and faster solution (dependencies will be automatically taken care of and Sage will be using your system Python).
 It is the case at least for the following GNU/Linux distributions: Debian version >= 9, Ubuntu version >= 18.04 and